Noaaan/MythicMetals/PATCHNOTES.md

 Updated storage block mining levels
 Made Metallurgium and Unobtainium fireproof
 Added russian translations (Thanks Oscienet!)
+Added a configuration file, making all of the ores configurable
+* You can  find the configuration file in the config/mythicmetals folder

+Fixed an issue where Carmot would not spawn
+Changed Starrite, making it only spawn in mountains

 # 0.9.5
 Updated textures for ores